SumoLogic/sumologic-documentation/docs/reuse/apps/create-monitors.md

 1. In the **Search Apps** field, search for and then select your app.
 1. Make sure the app is installed.
 1. Navigate to **What's Included** tab and scroll down to the **Monitors** section.
-1. Click **Create** against the pre-configured monitors.
+1. Click **Create** next to the pre-configured monitors.
 In the create monitors window, adjust the trigger conditions and notifications settings based on your requirements.
 1. Scroll down to **Monitor Details**.
 1. Under **Location** click on **New Folder**.
         :::note